pradipmudi/ajiranet/README.md

 How To run the project?
 ---
 Once the Project is configured with the above dependencies and targetted runtime, just make the project Run with "Run on server" option and you are all set.
+Data to be sent from POSTMAN via POST request.

 Add devices :
 -----
-* Data to be sent from POSTMAN via POST request :

-*Input Sent :
+* Input Sent :

 CREATE /devices
 content-type : application/json
 {"type" : "COMPUTER", "name" : "A1"}

-*Output:
+* Output:

 {"msg": "Successfully added A1"}

+* Input Sent :

+CREATE /connections

+* Output:

+{"msg": "Invalid command."}

 Add Connections :
 ----
-* Data to be sent from POSTMAN via POST request :

-*Input Sent :
+* Input Sent :

 CREATE /connections
 content-type : application/json
 {"source" : "A1", "targets" : ["A2", "A3"]}

-*Output:
+* Output:

 {"msg": "Successfully connected"}

+* Input Sent :

+CREATE /connections

+* Output:

+{"msg": "Invalid command syntax"}

 Fetch Devices :
 ---
-* Data to be sent from POSTMAN via POST request :

-*Input Sent :
+* Input Sent :

 FETCH /devices

-*Output
+* Output

 {
 "devices":[
 {